Ziniabells/alx-zero_day/README.md

-The aim of learning this program is to become a software programmer.
+The aim of learning this program is to become a software engineer.